Oil and gas commission investigating quakes in northeast British Columbia

 “This is not 100 per cent proof … but we are continuing to work with the BC Oil and Gas Commission to get more detailed operation data.”

-The Canadian Association of Petroleum Producers, which represents the country’s oil and natural gas industry, did not immediately respond to a request for comment.
+Geoff Morrison, B.C. manager of the Canadian Association of Petroleum Producers, said safe and sustainable natural gas development is a priority for operators in northeast B.C.

+“Natural gas activity is strictly regulated and monitored, and the safety of communities located near operations is of paramount importance.
+We have a track record of robust regulations, employing best industry operating practices, and working to continuously improve our environmental performance,” he said in a statement.

+The industry will continue to work closely with the oil and gas commission as it conducts its investigation, he added.

-The province’s oil and gas commission has been monitoring induced seismicity caused by fuel extraction activities for some time.
+The commission has been monitoring induced seismicity caused by fuel extraction activities for some time.
 It has previously found that hydraulic fracturing and wastewater disposal can cause seismic activity.

 It released two studies on induced seismicity caused by oil and gas activities, in 2012 and 2014.
 The most recent study found there were 231 seismic events caused by oil and gas operations in the Montney Trend, a natural gas reserve in northeast B.C., between August 2013 and October 2014.